arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 The diagram above illustrates all the equipment connected to the Opta.
 Both the Opta and its expansion module are powered by a 24V DC source.
 In the PLC input section, the connections for the start and stop push buttons, along with the four photoelectric sensors, are shown.

-On the output side, there are connections to four relays that control the three conveyor belts and the box-closing machine.
-It’s important to note that the motors and the box-closing machine are not directly connected to the Opta outputs, as these outputs cannot supply the required current.
-Instead, the Opta controls the relays, which safely handle the current and voltage necessary to operate the motors and box-closing machine, protecting the PLC from overloads and potential damage.
-The outputs of the Opta expansion module are connected to the industrial indicator tower.
+On the output side, are the connections to four relays that control the three conveyor belts and the box-closing machine.
+It’s important to note that the motors and the box-closing machine are not directly connected to the Opta outputs as a good practice to protect them.

+Instead, the Opta controls the external relays, which safely handle the current and voltage necessary to operate the motors and box-closing machine, protecting the PLC from overloads and potential damage.
+The Opta digital expansion outputs are connected to the industrial indicator tower.

 Additionally, the Opta is connected via Modbus RTU to three servo drives and a labeling machine.